DA4Event: towards bridging the Sim-to-Real Gap for Event Cameras using Domain Adaptation: Experiments

-\textbf{MatrixLSTM.} MatrixLSTM~\cite{events-cannici2020differentiable} is similar to EST, with the difference that the (task-dependent) event surfaces are computed with a matrix of LSTM~\cite{hochreiter1997long} cells with shared parameters.
-Each cell processes the temporal ordered sequence of events generated by a pixel $(x,y)$ and the last output of the LSTM is used as the pixel feature.
-The number of output channels can be optionally increased by splitting the time window into bins.
+\textbf{MatrixLSTM.} MatrixLSTM~\cite{events-cannici2020differentiable} is similar to EST, with the difference that pixel features are computed using a matrix of LSTM~\cite{hochreiter1997long} cells with shared parameters.
+Every cell processes the temporal-ordered sequence of events generated by each pixel and the final output of the LSTM is used as the pixel feature.
+The number of features can be customized and bins are optionally used to extract multiple representations.